The-breakbar/TISS-Lightning-Registrator/README.md

 ## Installing

+The extension will be available on extension stores soon, until then it has to be installed manually.
 The extension is available for Chrome and other Chromium browsers (Opera, Edge, etc) as well as Firefox.
-The extension is not available on an extension store, it has to be installed manually with the following steps:

 ### Chrome / Opera / Edge